FahrialRJ/license-plate-detection-with-segmentation/README.md

 - Grayscale conversion using luminosity method
 - Visualization of RGB components and histograms
+- Otsu thresholding for binary conversion before edge detection
 - Prewitt and Sobel edge detection
 - Implementation of morphology using closing method (Dilation -> Erosion)
+- Blob analysis using connected components
+- ROI-based Otsu thresholding for refining license plate segmentation
-- Image segmentation and bounding box detection for license plates
+- Contour detection and bounding box visualization for detected plates
-- Side-by-side visual comparison between segmentation steps
+- Side-by-side visual comparison across all stages of processing

 Notes:
 - This program only processes images named "2.jpg" by default.
 You can modify the filename directly in the code to accept custom filenames